Classifying Programming Languages

 High-Level Languages

-A high-level language gets away from all the constraints of a particular machine.
+A high-level language gets away from all the constraints of a machines, whether real or virtual.
 HLLs may have features such as:

 The previous example looks like this in Fortran 77 (note how the code begins in column 7 or beyond):